 Comparisons have been made between infants with colic who were treated with massage and those who were treated with rocking.
 While there are reductions in crying time for both treatment groups in one study, the greatest reduction was seen in infants undergoing regular massage by their mothers.
 However, other studies examining the effects of massage have been inconsistent in demonstrating effectiveness.
 While the effectiveness of massage may not be concrete, it is at least a safe intervention that may improve parental-infant bonding and can be used in any intervention for colic.

 In the absence of other obvious causes, infants who meet the Rome IV criteria can be confidently diagnosed with colic.
-These criteria, which are modifications of the original "Rule of Three," include inconsolable crying or fussiness for 3 or more hours per day, during 3 or more days for 1 or more weeks.
+These criteria, which are modifications of the original "Rule of 3s" include inconsolable crying or fussiness for 3 or more hours per day, during 3 or more days for 1 or more weeks.
 Etiologies are likely multifactorial, and treatment recommendations vary based on those potential etiologies.
-However, the strongest evidence for effective treatment recommendations includes eliminating potential allergens (dairy, eggs, fish, nuts, fish, soy, and wheat) from the diets of mothers who are breastfeeding and switching bottle-fed infants to hydrolyzed formulas.
+However, the strongest evidence for effective treatment recommendations includes eliminating potential allergens (cow's milk being the most common) from the diets of mothers who are breastfeeding and switching bottle-fed infants to hydrolyzed formulas.
 Weaker levels of evidence also support supplementing breastfed infants with Lactobacillus reuteri but do not endorse supplementing formula-fed infants with those probiotics.

-Infantile colic is managed by a number of healthcare professionals including the pediatrician, emergency department physician, nurse practitioner, primary care provider, and obstetrician.
-Infantile colic is one of the more distressing challenges for new parents and is a reason for 10% to 20% of pediatrician visits during the early weeks of an infant's life.
-Colic is estimated at affecting 5% to 40% of infants worldwide.
-The condition typically presents in the second or third week of life, peaks around 6 weeks, and usually resolves by the age of 12 weeks.
+Infantile colic is managed by a number of healthcare professionals including the family practitioner, pediatrician, pediatric gastroenterologist, emergency department physician, nurse practitioner, and obstetrician.
+Infantile colic is a distressing challenge for parents and is a reason for 10% to 20% of pediatrician visits during the early weeks of an infant's life.
+Colic is estimated at affecting 20% of infants worldwide.
+The condition typically presents in the second or third week of life, peaks around 6 weeks, and usually resolves between 12-16 weeks.
 Inconsolable crying, irritability, and screaming without an obvious cause characterize colic.
 Today, the Rome IV criteria are often used to make the definition of infantile colic more consistent for research purposes.
 The criteria are as follows:

 While benign and self-limiting, the condition is frustrating for parents and has been linked to maternal postpartum depression and shaken baby syndrome.
 Since treatments for colic are controversial and inconsistent, the role of the clinician as a counselor and educator to parents is critical.

-The pediatrician, nurse practitioner, and primary care provider should minimize parental anxiety by discussing colic and ensuring that it is a benign disorder.
+The pediatrician, pediatric gastroenterologist, nurse practitioner, and primary care provider should minimize parental anxiety by discussing colic and ensuring that it is a benign disorder.
+Infants should be brought back frequently to assess growth as well as screen the caregiver for depression.
 Parents should also be educated to put the infant back in the crib by the interprofessional team so as to avoid shaking or hurting the infant with unproven remedies.
-Finally, the pharmacist should warn parents against the use of dicyclomine and other related agents as they are likely to cause more harm than good.
+Finally, the pharmacist should warn parents against the use of dicyclomine and other related agents as the risks outweigh any potential benefit.

-The outcomes for most infants with colic is excellent.
+The outcome for most infants with colic is excellent.

 |||Rêgo C,Pereira-da-Silva L,Ferreira R, [CoFI - Consensus on Infant Formulas: The Opinion of Portuguese Experts on Their Composition and Indications].
 Acta medica portuguesa.
 2018 Dec 28; [PubMed PMID: 30684373]|